foundry-vtt-community/wiki.js/development/getting-started-with-development.md

 ## How do I delete a value?

-This is foundry specific and will delete the `someKey` in the database entry for `someEntity`
+This is Foundry specific and will delete the `someKey` in the database entry for `someEntity`
 ```js
 someEntity.someKey -= null;
 ```